 What is a Furby?
 A Brief History of a Pop Culture Phenomenon

-• Furby is an electronic robotic toy first introduced in 1998 by Tiger Electronics, which quickly became a popular trend among children’s toys.
+Furby is an electronic robotic toy first launched in October 1998 by Tiger Electronics, sparking a massive holiday trend.

 What Is A Furby?